 1.3 The Council has maintained a SHLAA for many years to assist with residential monitoring.
 The SHLAA is updated annually and published on the Council's website.
 Sites can be viewed on an interactive map or downloaded as a list.
 The number and type of units and their timescale for development are provided, however we do not produce a full written report every year.
 Therefore, the detail in Stage 1 of the chart in paragraph 2.1 has been carried out in the past and is not repeated for the whole city each year.
 The process for including new sites in the SHLAA each year will go through the stages as set out in Stage 2 in the chart, and the annual SHLAA review also considers whether sites included in the database at present (some of which may date from the original Stage 1 work) should still remain in the SHLAA.
-This report gives consideration to the potential development of sites for housing over the next 17 years to 2039 which is the expected plan period for the emerging Local Plan.
-The SHLAA itself does identify sites which still have the potential to deliver residential development but because of constraints are unlikely to do this within the expected plan period.
+This report gives consideration to the potential development of sites for housing over the next 17 years to 2040 which is the expected plan period for the emerging Local Plan.
+The SHLAA spreadsheet does identify sites which still have the potential to deliver residential development but because of constraints are unlikely to do this within the expected plan period and therefore the post 2040 sites are not included in the analysis of this report.
 These sites are still shown on the interactive map.
-The baseline for this assessment is 31 March 2022.
+The baseline for this assessment is 31 March 2023.

-It is accompanied by a five year housing land supply statement covering the period between 1 April 2022 and 31 March 2027.
+The SHLAA Report is accompanied by a five year housing land supply statement covering the period between 1 April 2023 and 31 March 2028.